 - The game of Quidditch

-6. Two-day tour to Loch Ness and the Edinburgh Highlands
+6. Two-day tour of Loch Ness and the Edinburgh Highlands

-All children have heard of the Loch Ness Monster and there are more than a few who will stick their heads out of the car window on a trip with their parents to the Scottish capital as they drive through the Edinburgh Highlands to try to find him.
+Every child has heard of the Loch Ness Monster and there are more than a few who will stick their heads out of the car window as they drive through the Edinburgh Highlands with their parents to try to find him.
 In this excursion to Loch Ness and surroundings from Edinburgh you are not guaranteed to find the monster, but you are guaranteed to know all its history and enjoy the beautiful scenery.

 The famous loch is located about three and a half hours from the Scottish capital and there is plenty to see along the way, which is why this tour lasts two days.
 Accommodation can be added to the tour for a surcharge or you can arrange it yourself.